lmcglohon/HRE--History-Research-Environment/HRE--History-Research-Environment/README.md

 Then the executable should be able to find Java.

 HRE starts up blank, but can create an empty HRE H2 database for you.

+Troubleshooting

+If you get this error:

+Unresolved requirement: Require-Capability: osgi.extender

+Then you need to edit the Plug-ins tab on the Run Configuration, check org.eclipse.equinox.ds and click "Add Required Plug-ins".